8 WARDS, 1 DC: WORKING HAND IN HAND

 Ms. Shuler helped support historic milestones in law enforcement leadership, including the first Black police chief and first Black female sheriff in Henrico County, the first Black police chief and sheriff in Hinesville, and the first Black police chief in North Charleston.

 This path was not an easy journey.
-During her work in civic engagement across several Deep South counties in Georgia, North Carolina, and South Carolina, Ms. Shuler experienced firsthand the consequences of government overreach and corruption.
+During her work in civic engagement across several deep South counties in Georgia, North Carolina, and South Carolina, Ms. Shuler experienced firsthand the consequences of government overreach and corruption.

 When she later returned to the District of Columbia so her children could complete high school, she noticed significant changes in the city.
 Many longtime residents felt increasingly hopeless, disconnected from the cultural bonds that once united their communities, and abandoned by a government they once believed protected and respected their rights.